John Dyson (Australian cricketer): 1981 Ashes

-1981-82: Third stint in Test side
+1981–82: Third stint in Test side

-Dyson missed the three tests against Pakistan.
-However he scored 98 and 123 for NSW against the West Indian touring side and earned a recall for the second test against the West Indies, scoring 28, a match saving 127 not out and taking his famous "catch of the century" In the third test he made 1 and 10.
+Dyson missed the three tests against Pakistan with the selectors choosing Graeme Wood and Bruce Laird as openers.
+However Dyson scored 98 and 123 for NSW against the West Indian touring side which earned a recall for the second test against the West Indies.
+He replaced Dirk Wellham who had been dropped and batted at number three, behind Wood and Laird.
+But that stage Dyson had played 14 tests, scoring 520 runs from 27 innings, and only passed 50 twice.

+In that game he scored 28, a match saving 127 not out and taking his famous "catch of the century" Bob Simpson wrote:

+Dyson played the innings of his life.
+His class, assurance, and flair caught many by surprise, but for me confirmed the talent I always knew he had...
+Why he has suddenly thrown off the shackles that have manacled his skills for so long is known only to Dyson.
+That he has been able to do so should permanently release the self doubts that have infested his cricket for too long.

+In the third test he made 1 and 10.
 He made 709 first class runs that season at 54.53.
 He scored 101 in a McDonald's Cup semi final.

 Dyson kept his spot for the tour of New Zealand.
 He made 12, 33 and 1 and 14.

-1982-83: Pakistan and England
+1982–83: Pakistan and England

 Dyson toured Pakistan in 1982, playing all three tests.
 He started well scoring 87 and 6 then made 23 and 43 and 10 and 51.

-Dyson played all five tests at home during the 1982-83 Ashes.
+Dyson played all five tests at home during the 1982–83 Ashes.
 He had scores of 52 and 12, 1 and 4, 44 and 37, 21 and 31 and 79 and 2.
+In the fifth test he appeared to have been run out before he scored, was given not out, then went on to score 79.

 Dyson made 43 & 59 for New South Wales against an England XI at the SCG and 44 in a 50 over match against New Zealand.

-He was dropped from the Australia side in the World Series Cup despite averaging almost 40 in the first 9 matches.
+He won Man of the Match in an ODI against New Zealand, scoring 76 not out.
+However despite averaging almost 40 in the first nine ODIs he was dropped from the Australian one day side.

 Dyson scored 52 against the touring Sri Lanka team for New South Wales at the SCG.

-Dyson was not selected for the Australian squad that toured Sri Lanka.
-Subsequently, he was not included for the 1983 World Cup in England.
+He was not selected for the Australian squad that toured Sri Lanka in 1983 or the squad for the 1983 World Cup in England.